Today I'm sharing a recipe for a delicious gluten-free mojito lime cilantro chicken and rice dish.

 - 1/2 onion chopped or 1 Tablespoon onion powder

-Prepare rice (according to the directions, depending on the rice you're using) with the broth and butter.
-My favorite way to cook it (easiest and fastest) is explained in this post: 10 Best Ways to Use Your Pressure Cooker — See number 9 there for how to do it.
-Once it's cooked add the cilantro, sea salt and pepper and fluff it up.
+- Prepare rice (according to the directions, depending on the rice you're using) with the broth and butter.
+Once it's cooked add the cilantro, salt and pepper and fluff it up.

 Start assembling ingredients in two buttered 9×13 pans:

-Bake at 350* for 30 minutes or just 'til hot.
+- Bake at 350* for 30 minutes or just 'til hot all the way through.
 If you're freezing one, I used toothpicks to keep the wrap on top from sticking to the cheese.
 Later when you pull it out to eat it, first let thaw overnight in the fridge, and then bake at 350* for 30 minutes.

 Wow this sounds like a lot of work, but it's really not bad, especially if you make an extra batch for another day, because you've got two night's dinner made up in one cooking session!

 I've got a couple of favorite tips for recipes like this when there's chopping and other busy work to be done: 1.
-Get a 10-11 year old girl to help!
-If you're not blessed enough to have one that loves to cook like we do (she's an AMAZING help to me — I hope that holds out for a while!), then find a neighbor girl or a niece. 🙂 2.
+Get kids to help!
+If you're not blessed enough to have kids who love to cook like we do (our daughter is an AMAZING help to me — I hope that holds out for a while!), then find a neighbor kid. 🙂 2.
 Turn a good cooking show on the TV or on your iPad while you're working.